oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 For every device on which the application wants to receive events, it should perform the following actions:

 1. Use ::zetSysmanEventGet() to get an event handler from the Sysman handle for the device.
-2. Use ::zetSysmanEventSetConfig() to indicate which events it wasnts to listen to.
+2. Use ::zetSysmanEventSetConfig() to indicate which events it wants to listen to.
 3. For each event, call the appropriate function to set conditions that will trigger the event.

 Finally, the application calls ::zetSysmanEventListen() with a list of event handles that it wishes to listen for events on.
 A wait timeout is used